EFFECTIVE: May 9, 2012

 Nancy J. McCallin, Ph.D.

-ADA, Title VI and Title VII/Equal Opportunity Coordinator(s) (EO Coordinator) is the employee designated by the System and College President to oversee all civil rights complaints, including sexual misconduct, when employees are both the complainant and the respondent.
-The Presidents may also designate a “Deputy” EO and Title IX Coordinator.
+ADA, Title VI and Title VII/Equal Opportunity Coordinator(s) (EO Coordinator) is the employee designated by the System or College President to oversee all civil rights complaints, including sexual misconduct, when employees are both the complainant and the respondent.
+The President may also designate a “Deputy” EO Coordinator.

 The EO Coordinator’s responsibilities include, but need not be limited to:

 Coercion is unreasonable pressure for sexual activity.
 Coercive behavior differs from seductive behavior based on the type of pressure someone uses to get consent from another.
 When someone makes clear to you that they do not want sex, that they want to stop, or that they do not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.

 Complainant is a person who has been subjected to alleged sexual misconduct and/or related retaliation.
 For purposed of this procedure, a complainant can be a CCCS employee, student, authorized volunteer, guest, or visitor.

 Consent must be clear, knowing and voluntary.
 Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as consent.
 Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity.
 Also, in order to give effective consent, one must be of legal age.
 Further, consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity.
 Previous relationships or prior consent cannot imply consent to future sexual acts.

 Disciplinary Authority is the individual with authority, or delegated authority, to impose discipline upon a respondent.